 - You will not see any of the Endocrinology Fellows' clinic patients.

 - Clinics start at 8 AM.
 Arrive early and prepared.

-- It is the resident's responsibility to ensure that the appropriate history and physical examination is obtained on each consult, and to follow the patient's progress during the hospitalization, with daily progress notes.
+- It is the resident's responsibility to ensure that the appropriate history and physical examination is obtained on each consult, and to follow the patient's progress during the hospitalization.

 - The medical students will be assigned to follow consults along with the resident, but the resident maintains primary responsibility for communication with the primary team.